Florida Employer Guide to Reemployment Tax

 Historical Past-Year Versions of Florida Form RT-800002

-We have a total of four past-year versions of Form RT-800002 in the TaxFormFinder archives, including for the previous tax year.
+We have a total of seven past-year versions of Form RT-800002 in the TaxFormFinder archives, including for the previous tax year.
 Download past year versions of this tax form as PDFs here:

 RT-800002 R. 08-17.indd